Jim Seals, of soft-rock duo Seals and Crofts, dead at 80 - KTVZ

 By Lianne Kolirin, CNN

-Jim Seals, one half of 1970s soft-rock duo Seals and Croft, has died at the age of 80, according to his family.
+Jim Seals, one half of 1970s soft-rock duo Seals and Crofts, has died at the age of 80, according to his family.

 Seals, together with musical partner Darrell “Dash” Crofts, was best known for hits such as “Summer Breeze,” “Diamond Girl” and “Get Closer.”